joshatron/CSCI-441-Programs/program1/README.md

 in your README file.

 *Be able to assign colors to the shapes.* At a minimum, your program must be able to inherit the color of the corresponding pixel in the image.
+Note that you do not need to draw the original image in the background (though, it could be an additional feature), but the position that you click must sample the color of the image at a reasonable location.
 You are encouraged to implement a way to allow the user to specify a custom color.
 Be sure to document any extra color features you implement in your README file.